JvanKatwijk/qt-dab/README.md

   * DMB (Audio and Video)
   * TPEG
-  * EPG
+  * EPG: when configured, the EPG decoding will generate so called EHB files.
-  * Journaline (an untested journaline implemntation is part of the sources)
+  * Journaline (an untested journaline implementation is part of the sources)

   * Other bands than used for terrestrical broadcasting in Europe (like DAB over cable)
   * HackRF